Gbukaa/security_week/security/README.md

 ## SAST (Static Application Security Testing)

-Also referred to as *Source Code Analaysis Tools*.
+Also referred to as *Source Code Analysis Tools*.

 - :question: What is SAST?
 - :question: How can we leverage the use of such tools to spot security concerns?